TAN-ZIXUAN/CPEN513/bb_partition/readme.md

 ## Summary

 In this assignment, Branch and Bound algorithm is implemented to do bi-partitioning.
-For large benchmark files like `cc` and `twocm`, Kernighan-Lin algorithm is implemented to do fast bi-partitioning.
+For large benchmark files like`twocm`, Kernighan-Lin algorithm is implemented to do fast bi-partitioning.

 The results are presented in the `Results` part.